BSMP-Coders/BSMP-Coders.github.io/lessons/lesson1/lesson1.md

 ## Resources You'll Need 📚

 Before we dive in, make sure you have these resources at your fingertips:

-> [!WARNING] <!--[!ATTENTION] ⚠️-->
-> - Your first GitHub repository: [Lesson 1 GitHub Repo](https://github.com/BSMP-Coders/lesson1-streamlit-hello-world)
+- Your first GitHub repository: [Lesson 1 GitHub Repo](https://classroom.github.com/a/tOJR07ei)
-> - Dive into "Python and Streamlit Basics" with our Jupyter notebook: [Jupyter Notebook](https://github.com/BSMP-Coders/lesson1-streamlit-hello-world/blob/master/python_and_streamlit_basics.ipynb)
+- Dive into "Python and Streamlit Basics" with our Jupyter notebook: [Jupyter Notebook](https://github.com/BSMP-Coders/lesson1-streamlit-hello-world/blob/master/python_and_streamlit_basics.ipynb)
-> - ❌ Check out the lecture notes for more detailed explanations!

 ## GitHub Codespaces: Your Coding Playground in the Cloud ☁️🛠️